LucasKau3/Lucaskau3/README.md

 ---

-## 👨🏾‍💻 About Me
+## 👨🏾‍💻 About Me.

-- Amo música, e tocar instrumentos.
+- I love music and playing instruments.

-- Amo futebol, tanto de assistir, quanto de jogar.
+- I'm passionate about football, both watching and playing.

-- Aprecio um bom livro, e estar com a família e amigos.
+- I enjoy a good book and spending time with family and friends.

 ---

-## 📫 Contact Me
+## 📫 Contact Me.

 <p align="left">
   <a href="https://www.linkedin.com/in/lucas-kau%C3%AA-80799b193/" target="_blank">